Batson v. Kentucky: U.S. v. Blaylock

 An attempt to extend Batson to cover challenges based on sexual orientation failed in 2005.
 The Eighth Circuit Court of Appeals rejected a defendant's criminal appeal in U.S. v.
 Blaylock, because it found the prosecution had "offered legitimate nondiscriminatory reasons for striking the panel member".
 The court did not consider whether the Batson challenge rule applied, but its opinion expressed doubt that it did.

 SmithKline v.
 Abbott

 Extending Batson to cover challenges based on sexual orientation was revisited again in 2012, this time in a civil case.
 A three-judge panel of the Ninth Circuit Court of Appeals considered the issue in SmithKline Beecham Corporation v.
-Abbott Laboratories: it ruled unanimously on January 21, 2014, that, based on the U.S. Supreme Court decision in United States v.
+Abbott Laboratories: It ruled unanimously in a landmark decision on January 21, 2014, that, based on the U.S. Supreme Court decision in United States v.
 Windsor, distinctions based on sexual orientation are subject to the "heightened scrutiny" standard of review and that "equal protection prohibits peremptory strikes based on sexual orientation".
 Defendant Abbott Laboratories decided not to appeal further.
 However, at least one circuit judge sua sponte called for rehearing en banc, and on March 27 the court asked both parties to file briefs on the question.
 On June 24, the judges of the Ninth Circuit voted not to rehear the case en banc.